OBOFoundry/OBOFoundry.github.io/docs/Policy_for_OBO_namespace_and_associated_PURL_requests.md

 title: Policy for OBO IDSPACE and associated PURL requests
 ---

-## This policy has been formally adopted on April 19th 2013.
-Do not edit this page without consulting with the OBO Technical group.

-## Change adopted March 2017 to add obsolete metadata to non-maintained PURLs.
-See issue https://github.com/OBOFoundry/OBOFoundry.github.io/issues/344

-## Revised February 2020 to accomodate new requirements to do original work and work with existing ontologies.
-See issue https://github.com/OBOFoundry/OBOFoundry.github.io/issues/620

 Please raise any questions or concerns on our GitHub tracker: https://github.com/OBOFoundry/OBOFoundry.github.io/issues